© Unofficial Royalty 2024

 November 1, 1661 – Birth of Louis of France, Le Grand Dauphin, eldest son and heir of King Louis XIV of France, at the Château de Fontainebleau in France

 Louis of France was the only child of King Louis XIV of France and Maria Theresa of Spain to survive childhood.
-As the heir apparent to the French throne, he was styled Dauphin of France and was called Le Grand Dauphin after the birth of his eldest son Louis who was called Le Petit Dauphin.
+As the heir apparent to the French throne, he was styled Dauphin of France and was called Le Grand Dauphin after the birth of his eldest son Louis, Le Petit Dauphin.
 Louis married his second cousin Maria Anna Victoria of Bavaria and they had three sons.
-King Louis XIV outlived both his son and his eldest grandson and was succeeded by his five-year-old great-grandson King Louis XV when he died in 1715.
+King Louis XIV outlived his son and his eldest grandson and was succeeded by his five-year-old great-grandson King Louis XV when he died in 1715.
 However, the second son of Louis of France, Le Grand Dauphin, Philippe, Duke of Anjou, succeeded to the Spanish throne as King Felipe V via his Spanish grandmother after the Spanish Habsburgs died out, and the House of Bourbon still sits upon the Spanish throne.

 Unofficial Royalty: Louis of France, Le Grand Dauphin